 Industry Training Advisory Bodies (ITABs) are autonomous, industry based bodies that represent their industries on training and related matters to support the vocational education and training system.
 There are 11 ITABs, with each covering specific industry groups.

-ITABs have established industry networks and support to enable them to fulfill their contracted roles and responsibilities.
+ITABs have established industry networks and support to enable them to fulfil their contracted roles and responsibilities.

 The Infrastructure Skills Legacy Program (ISLP) will capitalise on the NSW Government’s record levels of infrastructure investment to boost the number of skilled construction workers and create fresh pathways to employment across the state.